Clerici-project/Website/resources/developer-guides/wallet-rpc.md

 Outputs:

-* *height* - unsigned int; The current monero-wallet-rpc's blockchain height.
+* *height* - unsigned int; The current clerici-wallet-rpc's blockchain height.
 If the wallet has been offline for a long time, it may need to catch up with the daemon.

 Example:

 ```
-$ curl http://127.0.0.1:18082/json_rpc -d '{"jsonrpc":"2.0","id":"0","method":"get_height"}' -H 'Content-Type: application/json'
+$ curl http://127.0.0.1:28082/json_rpc -d '{"jsonrpc":"2.0","id":"0","method":"get_height"}' -H 'Content-Type: application/json'
 {
   "id": "0",
   "jsonrpc": "2.0",